oscarpoppa/IBReal/README.md

 Exploring extended precision using Python 3 integers in a 100% Python library.

 IBReal represents a fully functional, memory-only-limited, arbitrary precision real number.
 Under the hood, it is 100% integer-based.
-It is naturally slow.
+It is naturally slow, although caching is used throughout.

 its counterpart, IBComp, is an equally robust complex formulation based on IBReal.